andekd/CypressWS/SETUP.md

    Dont forgett space and dot at the end
    If you want to install Cypress from scratch see <https://docs.cypress.io/guides/getting-started/installing-cypress>
 5. In your git bash shell initialize our Cypress project with:
+   npm install --save-dev
-   npm install - If you get vulnerability warning follow the instruction you get (npm audit fix)
+   If you get vulnerability warning follow the instruction you get (npm audit fix)
 6. Now check that you can start Cypress using command:
    npm run cyo
 7. Cypress shows it's main working window.
 On the left side in the window you will see some example tests.